tannewt/wa-law.org/site/bill/2025-26/README.md

 * [SB 5586](sb/5586) - Electric vehicle batteries 1📰 1👍 0👎 0❓ - SEnvironment, E

 ## Pending bills
+* [SB 5918](sb/5918) - Providing funding for school materials, supplies, and operating costs. - S Prefiled
+* [HB 2170](hb/2170) - Expanding revenue generation and economic opportunities from natural climate solutions and ecosystem services. - H Prefiled
+* [SB 5917](sb/5917) - Improving access to abortion medications. - S Prefiled
+* [HB 2169](hb/2169) - Strengthening the financial stability of persons in the care of the department of children, youth, and families. - H Prefiled
+* [HB 2168](hb/2168) - Facilitating the rapid sharing of overdose mapping information for overdose prevention. - H Prefiled
+* [HB 2167](hb/2167) - Keeping the legislature's promises by reducing the sales tax in the event of an income tax or a tax on individual earnings. - H Prefiled
 * [SB 5916](sb/5916) - Nonopioid drugs for pain - S Prefiled
 * [SB 5915](sb/5915) - Health technology assessment - S Prefiled
 * [SB 5914](sb/5914) - Public defense services - S Prefiled